-- 1. What proportion of numeraire production should be turned into physical investment. - 2.
-What proportion of physical investment should be put into the numeraire sector rather than the education sector. - 3.
+- What proportion of numeraire production should be turned into physical investment. - 2.
+What proportion of the physical investment should be put into the numeraire sector rather than the education sector. - 3.
 How to allocate workforce between the education and numeraire sectors.

-The first of these decisions can be considered as the effect of taxation - some money is taken out of the income pool and is distributed by the government.
+The first of these decisions can be considered as the effect of taxation-some money is taken out of the income pool and is distributed by the government.

-The second decision determines how much of this taxation is invested in education rather than into the production of numeraire goods - this provides the K_t^n and K_t^e in (4) and (5).
-Since this investment amortises over a single time-step - which is reasonable given that each time step represents a third of a lifetime, or approximately 25 years given average life expectancy in the United States - it needs to be renewed at every timestep.
+The second decision determines how much of this taxation is invested in education rather than into the production of numeraire goods-this provides the K_t^n and K_t^e in (4) and (5).
+Since this investment amortises over a single time period-which is reasonable given that each time period represents a third of a lifetime, or approximately 25 years given average life expectancy in the United States-it needs to be renewed in every time period.
 With this second decision under the control of some central authority, the model looks like a command economy.
-A more capitalist model, in which firms compete for investment from individuals and use that to provide physical investment for the numeraire sector, while leaving the government to deal with education investment, is a topic for future work.
+A topic for future work is the exploration of a more capitalistic model, in which firms compete for individual investors and use that capital to provide physical investment for the numeraire sector while leaving the government to deal with education investment.

-Allowing the government to directly determine what proportion of workers to place in each sector also looks like something one would expect to find in a command economy.
-However, all governments exercise some control over aspects like this through their actions - in many economies the government has a large say in the organization of the education sector and can encourage people to work in the education sector by, for example, spending money raised through taxation to increase the wages of education workers.

-We have implemented a number of ways that each of these decisions can be taken, and these are explored in the next section, which also gives a description of the experiments we have run.
+Allowing the government to determine directly what proportion of workers to place in each sector also looks like something one would expect to find in a command economy.
+However, all governments exercise some control over aspects like this through their actions-in most economies the government has a large say in the organization of the education sector and can encourage people to work in the education sector by, for example, spending money raised through taxation to increase the wages of education workers.
+We have implemented a number of ways in which each of these decisions can be made.
+These are explored in the next section, which also gives a description of the experiments we have run.